ijnek/nao-docs/index.rst

 ROS2 Nao
 ========

-This project consists of ROS2 packages specific to the Softbank Nao robot.
+This project consists of ROS2 packages specific to the Aldebaran Nao robot.

 The project is hosted on `Github`_.